=Revamped: November 7, 2015= My new notes are in bold

 The teenagers looked amongst themselves, wondering who had broken what rule.
 They came on time, and they did not dilly-dally; they wouldn't even dare to; so why had a rule been broken?

-Ahnnie considered teasing her brother about eating too many sweets, but deciding the importance of the matter, she let it go.
+Ahnnie considered teasing her brother about eating too many sweets, but remembering the importance of the matter, she let it go.
 "What rule?" she asked her grandpa.

 His old brown eyes turned squarely upon Drizzt.
-"You broke it," he said at last, in the drow language.
+"You broke it," he said at last, this time in the drow language.

 "I...I broke...?"
 Drizzt stuttered.